farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Mailbox_Permission_Alert.md

 	**WARNING:** In can take up to 15 minutes or so for the email to be received in Lynne's Inbox.

 10. Once the notification email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
-This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and opens the **Mailbox permission change** alert pane. <br/>
+This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and automatically opens the **Mailbox permission change** alert pane for the activity that triggered the email notification to Lynne. <br/>

-	Scroll down through the **Mailbox permission change** pane and review all the information.
+	Scroll down through the **Mailbox permission change** pane and review all the information for this activity.
 When you are done, select **Close** to close the pane.

 11. Switch back to the LON-CL1.